 Sometimes life can take you to an unexpected turn.
 It happened to me once.
 I thought I was doing okay with my life.
 I mean I had a steady job, I was close with my family and friends, and to top it all I also had a great boyfriend.
 We have been dating for a year when that news struck.
 My boyfriend had to move to a different country for his job.
 I mean deep down we always knew that this was eventually going to happen because he works for an international corporation and he would have to have this sort of opportunity as he progressed in his career.
-But still, when it happened, it caught us by surprise.
+But still, when it happened, when we were bound to become LDR persons, it caught us by surprise.

 Long story short, he moved to the United States while I am still here in my home country in Asia.
 It was quite a challenge to navigate the long-distance relationship at first, especially since we were so used to being together in-person.
 But hey, we managed to survive our long distance relationship for this long so I’m going to share some of the things that we had to deal with during the transition period.
 Here goes.

 Before the Move